Why Won’t My Child Eat? Anorexia Meal Support

-- Threats – “if you don’t eat your dinner you cannot watch TV”
+- Threats such as: “if you don’t eat your dinner, you cannot watch TV”.

 And none of this works.

 First, it’s important to understand why your child with anorexia nervosa is not eating.
-Whilst the underlying drive may differ between individuals, essentially most people with anorexia nervosa have a “fat phobia”.
-By “fat phobia” I mean an intense fear of fat.
-Think ‘fear of spiders’, ‘fear of heights’ and now you need to think about a ‘fear of fat’.
-As would be expected a fat phobia goes hand in hand with a food phobia.
-So when your child with anorexia nervosa is around food or about to eat food, they will feel anxious, or even panicked if the challenge seems too large (likened to bungee jumping for a fear of heights).
+Whilst the underlying drive may differ between individuals, most people with anorexia nervosa experience an intense fear of gaining weight or becoming fat.
+Think “fear of spiders”, “fear of heights”, and now think about a “fear of fat”.
+As would be expected, this fear often goes hand in hand with anxiety around food and eating.
+So when your child with anorexia nervosa is around food or about to eat, they will feel anxious, or even panicked if the challenge seems too large (perhaps similar to how someone with a fear of heights might feel before a bungee jump).

 Just like anyone who is facing their worst fear, your child will naturally resist and push back, and scream if they feel too pressured.